 How to get to the Department

-The Department is located in the University Science Area which is to the north east of the city centre.
+The Department is located in St Giles' which is to the north of the city centre.
 A street map of Oxford showing the Department's location can be found here.
 A more strategic overview of getting to Oxford is provided here.

 Travelling to Oxford